pfreyp/SC17_Developer_Lab/FFMPEG_Lab.md

 The encoder will finish with message similar to this one: \
 frame=  500 fps=9.0 q=-0.0 Lsize=   19933kB time=00:00:19.92 bitrate=8197.4kbits/s speed=0.358x

-We can see that the software encoder processed the 500 frames at a performance of 9 frames per second (fps), taking 55.5 sec to encode the entire video.
+The libx265 encoder processed the entire video in about 55.5 seconds (500 frames / 9 fps).

 * Now run the F1-optimized implementation using the NGCodec HEVC encoder FPGA Image
 ```